Permissions in Anypoint Platform

-To manage permissions, your account needs the Organization Administrator permission for your organization or one of its business groups, or the API Version Owner permission for a specific API version, business group, or the entire organization.
+To manage permissions, you need the Organization Administrator permission for your organization or one of its business groups, or the API Version Owner permission for a specific API version, business group, or the entire organization.

 How Permissions Work in Anypoint Platform

-In the Anypoint Platform, users belong to organizations and have sets of permissions.
-These permissions are assigned using teams or roles, or by granting permissions to users individually.
+In Anypoint Platform, users belong to organizations (business groups) and have sets of permissions.
+Assign permissions through teams, roles, or direct user grants.

-The Teams feature enables you to create groups of users and then assign the members of those groups certain permissions across multiple business groups.
-As an Organization Administrator, you can create and modify teams and assign cascading permissions according to organizational structure.
+Use teams to create groups of users and assign permissions across multiple business groups.
+As an Organization Administrator, create and modify teams and assign cascading permissions according to your organization’s structure.

-Each role contains a list of permissions that define what a user with that role can do with the specific resources it scopes.
+Each role contains a list of permissions that define what a user can do with specific resources within the role’s scope.
+Certain roles include a set of default permissions.
+As an Organization Administrator, create custom roles and assign the permissions you need.

-Depending on the product, you can grant permissions directly to a specific user, without the need for roles or teams.
+Depending on the product, grant permissions directly to a specific user without roles or teams.

-Depending on which products you have in Anypoint Platform, every new organization, team, and business group is assigned a set of default permissions when first created:
+Depending on which products you have in Anypoint Platform, every new organization, team, and business group receives a set of default permissions when created:

 -